-As shown above, strong job growth is projected with large numbers of annual job openings at the state and national levels in fields related to an information systems & data analytics major.
+As shown above, strong job growth is projected with large numbers of annual job openings at the state and national levels in fields related to a finance major.

 4. Provide data showing the current and projected supply of prospective graduates.